This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 jakarta cityscape

-The health sector is on the front lines of the climate crisis, with extreme heat, floods, fires, and storms contributing to increased illnesses, changes in disease patterns, infrastructure damage, and health service disruption.
-Abt is a leader in global health and climate, and we know that nothing threatens human health more than climate change.
-We partner with clients, ministries of health, local organizations, and communities to better understand climate exposures, hazards, and vulnerabilities and to develop approaches to mainstream adaptation and mitigation strategies that improve the resilience of systems, communities, and people worldwide.
+The health sector is on the frontlines of the climate crisis, with extreme heat, floods, fires, and storms contributing to increased illnesses, changes in disease patterns, and health service delivery disruptions, to name a few.
+Nothing threatens human health more than climate change.

 stethoscope covid